Loading Mouse GIF

 Generally, yes; preprints are acceptable.
 For the strain to be valuable for the research community, other researchers must be able to learn about the research involving your strain.
 Strains without publications are unlikely to be requested for distribution.
 Since the capacity of the repository is limited, the MMRRC looks for strains that the research community may find valuable.
 Under Contract Strain Management submissions (Type-3), the MMRRC review board may waive the publication requirement.

 Yes.
 Although the MMRRC prefers published strains, to encourage investigators to submit their valuable strains we offer a Delayed Release option.
 As the Donating Investigator, you may request Delayed Release by briefly explaining your need on your submission application.
 If your submission is accepted, the MMRRC can delay release of your strain until your publication date for a maximum of 12 months.
-You must inform the MMRRC of the date of publication on or before publication date.
+You must inform the MMRRC of the date of publication on or before the publication date.
 Pursuant to NIH policy, the MMRRC will make your strain available as soon as feasible after the delay period.
 (For more information, see Delayed Release page.)

 The abbreviation stands for Conditions of Use.
 It is an agreement between a provider and a recipient for transfer of materials.
 The MMRRC uses the COU as the formal instrument for transferring material from the MMRRC to Recipients.
 The COU states the terms and use limitations imposed by the provider on the recipient.
 See MMRRC's COU for additional information.